tlack/qmvp/README.md

 templating, serving from html/, index files, and logging.
 If you are playing around with a Q-based web site/service idea, this is a great place to start.

+All of this is implemented in about 40 lines of code, with zero dependencies other than Q itself.
+By contrast, this README is already twice that size.

 This is mostly an extract from the code used to run http://q4a.co/

 Config